neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

   end=ICs

 The `[Problem]` block is then used to specify settings for the OpenMC wrapping.
-We define a total power of 30 kW and indicate that we'd like to add tallies to block 2 (the fuel compacts).
+We define a total power of 30 kW and indicate that we'd like to add tallies to the fuel compacts.
 The cell tally setup in Cardinal will then automatically add a tally for each unique cell ID+instance combination.
-By setting `solid_blocks` to blocks 1 and 2, OpenMC will then receive temperature from MOOSE for the entire solid domain (because the mesh mirror consists of these two blocks).
+By setting `solid_blocks` to all blocks, OpenMC will then receive temperature from MOOSE for the entire solid domain (because the mesh mirror consists of these three blocks).
 Importantly, note that the `[Mesh]` must always be in units that match the coupled MOOSE application.
 But because OpenMC solves in units of centimeters, we specify a `scaling` of 100, i.e. a multiplicative factor to apply to the `[Mesh]` to get into OpenMC's centimeter units.